open-telemetry/oteps/text/logs/0114-log-correlation.md

 # Conventions for Trace and Resource Association in Logs

-To set out standards for correlating traces and resources in existing logs
+To set out standards for correlating traces and resources in existing logs.

 ## Motivation

-In order to correlate log entries with the tracing spans that were occurring when the log entry was created, we need to emit certain information in the logs to correlate the data entries.
+In order to correlate standalone log entries with the spans that were occurring when the log entry was created, we need to emit certain information in the logs to correlate the data entries.
 This document attempts to lay out the information that needs to be emitted, and sets forth several approaches for doing so.